How to resling patio furniture

 4. Attachment Points: Note the distance between attachment points.
 Measure both horizontally and vertically, ensuring this accounts for any curves or angles in the frame.

-See also How to get rid of termites from furniture
+See also How to keep your dog from tearing up furniture

 After collecting these dimensions, verify accuracy by cross-referencing measurements.
 This practice ensures a snug fit for the new material while maintaining durability.